 Redeployments of Black performances resound visually and sonically in these performers’ and scholars’ recombination of memory, feeling, and time.
 Artist Delita Martin’s cover “New Beginnings” places a mask, perhaps of ritual or theatrical mediation, in the company of a non-linear exchange of intergenerational looking and encounter.
 Our scholars follow suit.
 Their approaches mix a critical engagement with the past with systems of knowing and feeling blackness in creative critical conversations with the artists.

-For a limited time, the introduction is free to download and read.
+For a limited time, the introduction and DJ Lynée Denise’s “The Afterlife of Aretha Franklin’s “Rock Steady:” A Case Study in DJ Scholarship” are free to download and read.
 Check back later on for free access to another article in this issue.
 Keep an eye out for our upcoming final issue for 2019, Black Performance 2.

 Support The Black Scholar by subscribing to print and digital issues here.